Fiji

 Constitution and government

-After years of coup d’états, and suspension of the Constitution, Fiji adopted a new Constitution in September 2013, which incorporates international human rights standards for freedom of religion or belief, and freedoms of expression, association and assembly.
+Following years of successive coup d’états, and the suspension of the Constitution, Fiji adopted a new Constitution in September 2013, which incorporates international human rights standards for freedom of religion or belief, and freedoms of expression, association and assembly.

-The 2013 Constitution3https://www.wipo.int/edocs/lexdocs/laws/en/fj/fj013en.pdf establishes a secular state that guarantees freedom of religion or belief for all persons.
+The 2013 Constitution4”Constitution of the Republic of Fiji”, World Intellectual Property Index, accessed 4 April 2024, https://www.wipo.int/edocs/lexdocs/laws/en/fj/fj013en.pdf establishes a secular state that guarantees freedom of religion or belief for all persons.

 Article 4 of the Constitution states: